-All incoming students will also be asked to complete a writing assessment once their application and decisionmaking process is completed.
-This will further help us ascertain whether or not the student could benefit from academic support.
+All incoming students will be asked to complete a writing assessment once their application and decision-making process is completed.
+This will help us ascertain whether or not the student could benefit from academic support.
 In the case that a student may need additional support, they will be contacted through the Academic Success Center (ASC) to give them more information about services available, including a 4-week Summer Writing Course.

 In the summer course, students will be introduced to, or have an opportunity to review, graduate-level reading and writing expectations in the mater's program.
 The summer writing course is also available to all incoming and continuing master's students regardless of whether they've been given a recommendation to take the course.
 Students who are taking the class are asked to make a commitment to attend all sessions.
+This free, four-week, eight-session course meets twice a week in August.

 Students who are assigned to an individual tutor will work with that person throughout their first semester and possibly throughout their first academic year.
-Tutor meetings are generally one-on-one and sessions typically last one hour.
+Tutor meetings are generally one-on-one, sessions typically last one hour, and occur once per week.

 All writing tutors are equipped to support students with the ideal process of graduate level academic writing, which includes: building overall competence and skill, developing confidence in their capacity to write successfully, active reading/annotating, outlining, writing drafts and reflecting.
-See page 40 for course descriptions.
+See page 45 for course descriptions.